-This section will display the Subscriber Identity Module (SIM) number of the SIM card installed in the Communicator.
+This Section will display the Subscriber Identity Module (SIM) number of the SIM card installed in the Communicator.
 Format is: Major Industry Identifier (2 digits) Mobile Country Code (2 or 3 digits); Mobile Network Code (2 - 3 digits); Unique Number (10 - 12 digits); and Checksum (1 digit).
 Valid SIM numbers range is: 18 - 21 numbers.
 This number is printed on SIM and the outside of the Communicator carton.

-NOTE: The Checksum digit is omitted on 19-digit SIM Card numbers.
+NOTE: The Checksum digit is omitted on 19 digit SIM Card numbers.

-[996] Cellular Telephone Number
+[996] GSM Telephone Number

-NOTE: This section will display the Cellular telephone number of the SIM.
+NOTE: This Section will display the GSM telephone number of the SIM.
 This telephone number is required by the Installer for DLS and remote firmware (flash) update.
-User can access this telephone number by entering [] [6] <> "Cellular Phone No." to display the phone number.
+User can access this telephone number using [] [6] <> "GSM Phone No." to display the phone number used for SMS Command and Control functions.